 Excited by the possibilities of developing safer, more accurate Laser Eye Surgery, the young Dan Reinstein built a prototype of what would become the Artemis Insight 100™ scanner–now the world’s most accurate corneal scanner.
 Immediately he became the only person in the world equipped to identify the causes of complications in early Laser Eye Surgery.
 This method is now recognised as a gold standard for evaluating candidates for refractive surgery.
 His work on ICL sizing has surpassed all previous formulas for predicting the optimal size of ICL to be implanted.

 Watch Professor Reinstein discuss his career, and the monumental impact discovering the Artemis Insight technology had.

 Prof Reinstein in the media

-Prof Reinstein has appeared as an interviewee on BBC Breakfast, The One Show, Sky News, and BBC Radio 4, as well as being the Laser Eye Surgery specialist for Extreme Makeover UK and 10 Years Younger.
-He has also been featured in both The Times and The Sunday Times Magazine, and is often called upon by other media outlets for his expert input.
+Prof Reinstein has appeared as an interviewee on BBC Breakfast, This Morning, Sky News, and BBC Radio 4, as well as being the Laser Eye Surgery specialist for Extreme Makeover UK and 10 Years Younger.
+He has also been featured in both The Times and The Sunday Times Magazine and is often called upon by other media outlets for his expert input.